duytinvo/acl2016/README.md

 # acl2016
 This code is used for the paper "Don't Count, Predict!
-An Automatic Approach to Learning Sentiment Lexicons for Short Text" (ACL2016)
+An Automatic Approach to Learning Sentiment Lexicons for Short Text" (ACL2016-short paper)

 This repository consists of three folders:
   - learn_lexicon: scripts to learn lexicons